 The scenery along the highway is lovely and green although some areas are quite flat.

-Today’s drive was pretty good and without any hassles.
+Today’s drive is smooth and without any hassles.

-Apart from Lizzy trying to take us down a farm road at the start of the trip, everything settled down, and Reg behaved.
-Arrived at the campsite which we stayed at 3 months’ ago in October, when first starting the European adventure.
+Apart from Lizzy trying to take us down a farm road at the start of the trip, everything settles down.
+Reg also behaves and takes us to the campsite that we stayed at 3 months’ ago in October, when first starting the European adventure.

-Sat down to a lovely tea and Jaffa Cake biscuits after getting Reg out of a boggy situation using the skid flaps.
+Sitting down to a lovely tea and Jaffa Cake biscuits after getting Reg out of a boggy situation using the skid flaps, is a welcomed treat.

-Pretty wet outside, so decided to cook a scrumptious meal of fresh Atlantic Salmon, a white fresh prawn garlic sauce with a little Brie cheese and Dijon mustard, accompanied with fresh steamed vegetables.
+Pretty wet outside, so decide to cook a scrumptious meal of fresh Atlantic Salmon in a white fresh prawn garlic sauce with a little Brie cheese and Dijon mustard, accompanied with fresh steamed vegetables.